Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: Event Selection

 Next, a Boosted Decision Tree (BDT) is used to discriminate $1e+Np$ interactions from background via a multivariate assessment of reconstructed parameters related to the event topology and energy profile.
-Separate BDT models are developed for the FHC Run 1 and RHC Run 3 event rates using the gradient boosting framework \code{XGBoost} \cite{xgboost} to account for differences in the rates and energies of the neutrinos produced in the different beam configurations.
+Separate BDT models are developed for the Run~1 FHC and Run~3 RHC event rates using the gradient boosting framework \code{XGBoost} \cite{xgboost} to account for differences in the rates and energies of the neutrinos produced in the different beam configurations.

 MC+EXT event samples that pass the preceding requirements are used to train the BDT.
 These samples are split equally, with one half reserved for training and the other for testing.
-To constrain the training phase space, only events with a reconstructed shower energy greater than 70\,MeV and a reconstructed opening angle, defined as the cosine of the angle between the shower momentum and the longest track in the interaction, between $\pm\,0.9$ are included.
+To constrain the training phase space, only events with a reconstructed shower energy greater than 70\,MeV and a reconstructed cosine of the opening angle, defined as the cosine of the angle between the shower momentum and the longest track in the interaction, between $\pm\,0.9$ are included.
 These criteria apply only to the training phase space and are not part of the event selection or measurement.
-The shower energy constraint suppresses the population of delta rays and low-energy Michel electrons in the samples used to train the BDT model, and the opening angle constraint removes events with poorly reconstructed topologies.
+The training phase space is intentionally restricted to reduce bias from training in poorly reconstructed regions.
+The shower energy constraint suppresses the population of delta rays and low-energy Michel electrons in the samples used to train the BDT model, while the opening-angle cosine constraint removes events with poorly reconstructed topologies.
 Both criteria improve the signal-to-background ratio for optimal training.

 Seven reconstructed parameters, chosen for their strong selective power, are used to train the BDT model to reject neutrino-induced backgrounds.
 To remove \numu{} CC interactions, the BDT trains on the \code{Pandora} shower score, track PID score, and number of subclusters (isolated two-dimensional charge segments) making up the reconstructed shower.
 To remove \pizero{} events, the BDT trains on the average shower Moli\`ere angle, d$E$/d$x$ on the collection plane, and both the three-dimensional and smallest two-dimensional distance on the collection plane between the interaction vertex and the start of the shower.
 See Supplemental Material for distributions of these selection parameters \cite{SupplementalMaterial}.